lukastk/maths-notes/misc/ferguson papers.md

 Agent-based model of disease progression and transmission in a population of $N$ individuals. $k_i$ is the disease state of the $i$th individual, where $i$ ranges from 1 to $N$. (see fig 1)

-The structure of the model allowed for transmission in three settings: household, peer-group network
+The structure of the model allowed for transmission in three settings: household, peer-group network, and community.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxNDYxNDg4LDIwNjE5NDc3MjUsMjEyMz
+eyJoaXN0b3J5IjpbLTEyNjU2ODE1MDIsMjA2MTk0NzcyNSwyMT
-U3MzQ2NCw1Mjg5OTEwMzQsNDk3NTQ0ODY3LDE3ODY3OTg3NTEs
+IzNTczNDY0LDUyODk5MTAzNCw0OTc1NDQ4NjcsMTc4Njc5ODc1
-MTI5ODQ0NTk5MV19
+MSwxMjk4NDQ1OTkxXX0=
 -->